-Duh, right?
-Immediately when I hit the road, my money turned to liquid.
+When I hit the road, my money turned to liquid.
 It spilled and leaked into my purchases of small and cheap things.
 My financial red flag rose when I noticed I was going to the ATM more times than I should.
 Three ATM withdrawals in under a week in India?!
-That’s a problem.
+That’s an addiction.
 Call in rehab.
 I wasn’t luxuriating at the Marriott, nor was I taxiing around town or partying at nightclubs.

 Beware of the “little” and “cheap” purchases.
 They add up!
-While you can’t really scrimp on hotels (Read how to find budget hotels in India) and transportation, you can watch yourself on the extras you buy.
-Also, keep a record of expenses to track your spending and have physical markers to signal, when you’ve passed its limit.
+While you cannot really scrimp on hotels (Read how to find budget hotels in India) and transportation, you can watch yourself on the extras you buy.
+Keep a record of expenses to track your spending and have physical markers to signal, when you’ve passed its limit.
 Physical markers you can use might be a daily spending allowance or allowing yourself limited ATM withdrawals and money exchanges.
 Perhaps you just put a set spending amount in your wallet for the day.

-Read my post: How do you Budget for Long-term Travel
+Read my post: How to Budget for Long-term Travel

-2) Not planning for my trip or knowing what I wanted
+2) Not “planning my trip” or knowing what I wanted

 Bereft was the feeling accompanying me each time I parted ways with a traveler I’d shared time with.
 Why?
 It wasn’t the empty chair across the table at dinner time nor the loss of giggles over shared foibles of the day.
 It’s that two heads in planning are easier (and quicker) than one!